Collagen and myocyte interplay in cardiac volume overload: a multi-constituent growth and remodeling framework: Myocardial tissue model

 \subsection{Volumetric tissue growth}

-Given our physiology-informed choices to model myocyte mass change following the VA-framework and collagen mass change following the DA-framework, the tissue's growth is completely defined by the myocytes' volumetric changes.
-These volumetric changes occur through \textit{sarcomerogenesis}, the creation and deposition of new sarcomere units \citep{Goktepe2011, SahliCostabal2019MultiscaleFailure, Sharifi2021} which can be serial, i.e., in parallel to the main myofiber direction, or parallel, i.e., orthogonal to this direction.
-As such, it is common practice to assume the generic growth deformation gradient:
+Any tissue inelastic volumetric change is accommodated by the growth part of the deformation gradient $\ten{F}^\text{g}$.
+We can write a generic growth deformation gradient of the form:

-where $\alpha$ and $\beta$ are coefficients that specify the amount of volume change along the longitudinal direction and transverse direction of the myocytes, respectively.
-Their values define the growth kinematics, and they must ensure that $\text{det}(\ten{F}^g)\equiv \hat{v}$

-In this work's case study of cardiac VO, it has been shown that myocytes mainly add sarcomeres in series, leading to an increased length-to-width ratio \citep{SahliCostabal2019MultiscaleFailure, Peirlinck2019}.
+where $\alpha$ and $\beta$ are coefficients specifying the amount of volume change along the constituent's main longitudinal and transverse directions, respectively.
+Their values define the growth kinematics and must ensure that $\text{det}\ten{F}^\text{g} \equiv \hat{v}$.
+In the case of cardiac VO, it has been shown that myocytes, undergoing VA, mainly add sarcomeres in series, resulting in longitudinal growth that occurs parallel to the main fiber direction\citep{SahliCostabal2019MultiscaleFailure, Peirlinck2019}.
 As such, we set $\alpha=1$ and $\beta=\hat{v}$, leading to: